seapagan/update_repo/README.md

 Add functionality, not in any specific order :

 - Either add an option 'variants' or similar to allow non-standard git pull commands (eg Ubuntu kernel), or update the 'exceptions' option to do same.
-- Add command line options to override configuration, and even specify an alternate config file.
-Any options so specified will have precedence over settings specified in the configuration file. `[IN PROGRESS]`
+- Add command line option to specify an alternate config file.
-- Add command line options for verbose or quiet, with same options in config file.
 - Add ability to specify a new directory (containing Git repos) to search from the command line, and optionally save this to the standard configuration.
 - Add new repo from the command line that will be cloned to the default repo directory and then updated as usual.
 Extra flag added for "add only, clone later" for offline use.
 - Add flag for 'default' repo directory (or another specific directory - if it does not already exist it will be created and added to the standard list) which will be used for new additions.